baggepinnen/EuclideanDistanceMatrices.jl/README.md

 ```
 The returned object `part` is a named tuple containing all the internal variables that were sampled.
 The fields are of type `Particles` from [MonteCarloMeasurements.jl](https://github.com/baggepinnen/MonteCarloMeasurements.jl), representing the full posterior distribution of each quantity.
 The interesting fields are `part.P` which contains the posterior positions, and `part.d` which contains the estimated distances.
 The object `chain` contains the same information as `part`, but in the form of a `Turing.Chain` object.

+Note that the number of samples in the posterior will not be the same as the number requested by `nsamples` since Turing automatically drops bad samples etc.

 We can verify that the estimated locations are closer to the true locations than the ones provided by the measurements alone, and plot the results
 ```julia